laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-22-pami/index.md

   algorithm online and bio-realistic.
 Results were validated on different datasets:
   DVS barrel [3], Poker-DVS [4] and N-MNIST [5].
-We foresee to develop the SNN version of the method and to extend this fully event-driven approach to more naturalistic tasks, notably for always-on, ultra-fast object categorization.'
+We foresee to develop the SNN version of the method and to extend this fully event-driven approach to more naturalistic tasks, notably for always-on, ultra-fast object categorization. '
 authors:
 - Antoine Grimaldi
 - Victor Boutin